dan-htun/Linux/README.md

-# My YouTube video "SSH into VirtualBox and File Transfer with SCP- Linux"
+# Below is my YouTube video for complete tutorial

 [![Watch the video](https://img.youtube.com/vi/Ft_jkJ9VjhI/maxresdefault.jpg)](https://youtu.be/Ft_jkJ9VjhI)

+# Summary
+Firstly, we establish SSH access to log into an Ubuntu Virtual Machine hosted on VirtualBox from a host machine.
+The second part involves transferring files and folders from the host computer to the Virtual Machine using the SCP command.
+This practice session also includes a brief video tutorial to refresh essential Linux commands.

 # Linux Commands Cheatsheet